arlimus/arlimus.github.io/src/contents/articles/usepam/index.md

 However, if you enable this setting, there is another implication that follows: By default the system will not allow entry to any "locked" user.
 Once `UsePAM` is enabled, even locked users can enter.

 Initially this looks wrong.
-A locked user should not be "locked out of the system", right?
+A locked user should not be "able to get into the system", right?

 Not quite so.
 In `usermod` or `passwd` terms, user locking results in:

     Lock a user's password.
 This puts a '!' in front of the encrypted password, effectively disabling the password.

+In essence, it's about disabling password-based login.
 So in your `/etc/shadow`, you will see (for user `kano`):

     kano:!:16199:0:99999:7:::

 The `!` in the password hash is something that cannot be reached with any password input, since the user's input is always hashed.
-In essence, a locked account is one that you cannot log into with a password.
-So it's not about disabling the account, as the man-page shows further down:
+In terms of `usermod` or `passwd`, account locking is not about disabling the account, as the man-page shows further down:

     Note: if you wish to lock the account (not only access with a password), you should also set the EXPIRE_DATE to 1.

-Locked accounts don't make much sense in the context of SSH with key-based login only.
-The obvious solution of `UsePAM` set to `yes` has the nice byproduct of interpreting locked accounts as 'disabled' instead of 'password-locked'.
+This definition of locked accounts doesn't make much sense in the context of SSH with key-based logins.
+The obvious solution of `UsePAM` set to `yes` has the nice byproduct of interpreting "locked accounts" as "doesn't have a password" (which can be ignored for key-based logins) instead of "isn't allowed to log in".

-For those that want to remain compliant without involving PAM in SSH, there's still a way to get users with impossible password-login without account locking.
+For those that want to remain compliant without involving PAM in SSH, there's still a way to get users with impossible password-login without locking the account.
 Essentially, replace the `!` in the password hash with any equivalent like `*`:

     kano:*:16199:0:99999:7:::

 In normal login terms, this account is not locked, while making any password input fail.
-SSH in the default hardening configuration will still allow users with valid keys to log into the account.
-This way may be longer, but keeps a few settings at their intended purpose without aiming for a simple byproduct.
+SSH in the default hardening configuration will allow users with keys to get in.
+This way may be longer, but it keeps a few settings at their intended purpose without aiming for a simple byproduct.
 Though if you prefer PAM, you still have the option of enabling it.

 ### Configuring accounts